 A familiar pattern unfolded yesterday in Washington.
 Democrats introduced immigration legislation.
 Republicans denounced it as a cynical move.
 Earlier this week, Senate Republicans voted to block debate on financial regulation.
 That comes after their opposition to a health care law.
 As the fall election approaches, Republicans know they have to show they stand for something.
 And that's challenge we discussed yesterday with House Republican leader John Boehner.
 If his party wins this fall, he would become speaker of the House.

-Representative JOHN BOEHNER (Republican, Ohio; House Minority Leader): We have a project underway that people will see soon that will engage the American people in helping us develop our agenda that we would enact if we're fortunate enough to win the majority in November.
+JOHN BOEHNER: We have a project underway that people will see soon that will engage the American people in helping us develop our agenda that we would enact if we're fortunate enough to win the majority in November.

 INSKEEP: That's interesting you talk about developing an agenda, because when I mentioned this interview on Twitter and Facebook, one of the responses that came back from people was: Are they going to stand for anything other than opposing everything the Democrats stand for?

 BOEHNER: Well, if you look over the course of the last 16 months, every time we've had to oppose our Democrat colleagues, we've offered what we thought was a better solution - whether it was the stimulus bill last year, that we thought could create a lot more jobs.
 And I think that our common-sense ideas to reform the health care system made a lot more sense than the proposal that was passed by the majority.

 INSKEEP: If your party succeeds well enough in this election that you become speaker of the House, will you seek repeal of President Obama's health care law?